MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ### Manage existing Azure AD applications
 Once you have created your Azure AD apps, you can manage them through the Azure portal.
 You can learn more from the [Azure documentation site](https://docs.microsoft.com/azure/azure-portal/).

+### Manually configure Azure AD applications
+If you would like to configure applications directly in Azure, see [manually configure your Azure AD applications](azure-apps-portal-powershell.md).

 ## Call the Dynamics 365 Fraud Protection real-time APIs
 To integrate your systems with Dynamics 365 Fraud Protection, follow these steps.